taejun-lifelongjourney/pipeline/README.md

 Data generator for pipeline can be one of below :

-* any DataGenerator class implementor
+* any DataGenerator class implementors
 * collections.Iterables
 * any user-defined generator function